mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

     links:
       - mtango:mtango.workspace
 ```
-Listing: TangoJS Panel application configured as a Docker Compose service.

 When the administrator runs the `docker-compose up` command, an image with
 TangoJS Panel application shall be created from the Dockerfile shown in